Living as Heirs

 The context

-In Ephesians 4:17-19 Paul described our pagan life apart from Christ.
+In Ephesians 4:17-19 Paul describes our pagan life apart from Christ.
 When we were Gentiles, we lived in the futility of our mind, excluded from the life of God, giving ourselves over to every kind of impurity with a continual lust for more.
 This degradation and corruption of our former life was summed up by Paul under the phrase "the old man" (Eph.
 4:22).
 In Paul's vocabulary, the old man is not an individualistic concept, as if it referred to our own personal existence in sin prior to our conversion.
 Nor does it refer to the remaining corruption that exists in all believers this side of heaven.
 Rather for Paul the old man is a corporate concept that alludes to the old aeon, the life of fallen humanity under the headship of our forefather Adam.
 We inherited his guilt and corrupt nature, and as a result we lived out of that guilt and corruption, giving birth to more and more sin and rebellion.

-Paul then went on to say in Ephesians 4:20-24 that a great redemptive historical transition has occurred in Christ.
+Paul then goes on to say in Ephesians 4:20-24 that a great redemptive historical transition has occurred in Christ.
 It is nothing less than a shift of two ages.
 The old man has been decisively put off, having been judged once for all upon the cross of Christ.
 In its place we have put on "the new man" (Eph.
 4:24).
 Again, this is a corporate term, referring to the life of redeemed humanity under the headship of Jesus Christ, the second Adam.
 In the new man, that is, in Jesus Christ, we are a new creation.
 The original image of God in which man was created is being progressively restored in us by means of our union with Jesus Christ.

 Beginning in Ephesians 4:25, and continuing to the end of the book, Paul applies this redemptive historical transition from the covenant headship of Adam to the covenant of headship of the second Adam.
 No aspect of our lives remains untouched in Christ.
 Everything is different now in Christ.
 We are the eschatological new creation!
 The old things have passed away, behold all things have become new!
 A new day has dawned.
 How can our lives, our attitudes, our behavior remain the same?